-This inspection is offered due to a high number of requests from our customers to ensure that their helmets are completely functional and flight-ready.
-We recommend a certified inspection annually on all aviation helmets because personal protection equipment is a safety item.
+We offer helmet inspection certifications due to a high number of requests from our customers to ensure that their helmets are completely functional and flight-ready.
+We recommend a certified inspection annually on all aviation helmets because personal protective equipment is a safety item.
 During the inspection process, it may be recommended that the helmet receives a refurbishment.
 Refurbs are a separate service that brings the helmet back to “like new” condition.

 Unlike helmets designed for other purposes, helicopter and flight helmets should absorb a large amount of the impact during an event.
 The energy-absorbing liner should be replaced as needed because once the liner has compressed that location of the liner cannot absorb any more energy.
 Normal wear and placing the helmet down on its crown have detrimental effects on the liner.
 We recommend replacing the liner every time we inspect a helmet.